Mradul9756/historical_senate_predictions/Readme.md

 5. Winflag: conversion of results in 1 or 0.
 (1 for win and 0 for lose).

 I’ve chosen win flag as a target variable and forecast_prob and year as the predictor variables.
 Goal was to check how effective forecasts are when predicting winners.

+Training data set:
+TAN = 55
+TAP = 43
+TPN = 52
+TPP = 46

+Test data set:
+TAN = 49
+TAP = 60
+TPN = 50
+TPP = 59

+To keep cost matrix simple, I’ve modeled a situation where prediction makers would earn $1000 on each candidate if they have prediction goes right and would lose $1000 if prediction goes wrong.

+All of my models have the same accuracy, error rate, sensitivity, specificity, precision, beta, f beta, f1, f2, f5.0.

+However, Model 3 is most profitable with profit per record of -$246.